PRADIP057/Air-Quality-Data-SQL/README.md

 # Air Quality Index Analysis

 This repository contains a dataset and an SQL script for the analysis of air quality data obtained from Kaggle.
-The dataset includes information about air quality indexes at 11 PM on December 26, 2023, for various stations in a specific country.
+The dataset includes information about air quality indexes at 11 PM on December 26, 2023, for various stations in a India.

 ## Dataset Information